10 Performance

 Fetching COOS Rows as Batch from Database

-To fetch the coos rows from the database either single or as batch
+To fetch the coos rows from the database as a batch, you can set coos batch fetch.
+For more information, see Coos Batch Fetch.

 Fetching COOS Rows using Temporary Table